zandershah/notes/music140.md

 # North American Slave Trade
 > (1619 - (1863) 1865)
+> Music culture was brought over through slavery

 Example: "Work Song - Old Alabama" 1947
 - There were no recordings of slave work songs, this one is a prison work song.
+- For efficiency and entertainment
 - Used to pass time / set pace / coordinate work.
-- **Song Leader**: Worked with many small pieces of songs and put them together in real time.
+- **Song Leader**: "Floating pool of verses"; Worked with many small pieces of songs and put them together in real time.
     - Two lines, guess which one it will be.
 More interactive than just repeating the same song.

+## Folk Music
+- Performed by amateurs.
+- Self or community entertainment.
+- Passed by oral tradition.
+- More concern with tradition than innovation (lacking *self-consciousness*).

 ## African Retentions
 1. Interest in percussion and distorted timbres.
     - Shows emotion and dedication.
+    - Uniqueness in sound
 2. Values in the Ecstatic and the Cathartic.
+    - So much energy that you are drained and spent after a performance
+    - Values in the intensity of effort in African culture
 3. Use of **Riffs**: Small self-contained musical gesture that repeats, becoming the basis for a longer composition.
 4. Use of *call and response*.
     - Energy flow.